-Table indicates that there is no disproportionately greater need regarding cost burden across groups.
+Table indicates that there is no disproportionately greater need regarding cost burden across racial and ethnic groups.
 This suggests that the racial and ethnic groups exhibiting disproportionately greater need for at least one housing problem are likely experiencing issues with overcrowding, lack of kitchen facilities, or lack of plumbing facilities.